-Upon the settlor’s death.
 Upon the death of the settlor (or within a reasonable time after death) a standard liquidating trust may terminate.
 Upon a designated age or date.
 Upon a specific date or the beneficiary turning a specific age, the provisions of a trust may call for complete distribution and termination of the trust.

-Upon another stated event.
 Upon the occurrence of some other event (i.e., graduation from college, marriage, the birth of a child), the terms of a trust may require termination.

 Upon the expiration of the governing perpetuities period a trust must terminate.
 In most states, the rule against perpetuities (“RAP”) requires that a trust terminate following the death of all those lives in being as determined at the time the interest in trust vests, plus 21 years.
 In some states (small minority) the RAP has either been revoked entirely or statutorily extended so far out that the maximum trust term allows an interest to continue in trust for a really, really long time.

 (a) Transfer tax planning.
 Desire to defer the payment of transfer taxes (i.e., estate, gift and generation skipping transfer taxes).

 (b) Asset protection.
 The spendthrift provisions of a trust can protect trust assets from a beneficiary’s personal creditors (even in the event of divorce, bankruptcy or other legal challenges).